 Best Plants to Grow in a New Aquaponics System

 The easiest and one of the most productive leafy greens in an aquaponics system is lettuce.
-This is because leafy lettuce thrives in water which has a temperature of between 70 and 74F, making it great to pair with tilapia.
-Lettuce has very little nutritional requirements and can thrive in many environments making it a great confidence building plant to grow in a new aquaponics system (4).
+This is because leafy lettuce thrives in water, which has a temperature of between 70 and 74 76 °F, making it great to pair with tilapia.
+Lettuce has minimal nutritional requirements and can thrive in many environments, making it a great confidence building plant to grow in a new aquaponics system.

 Best Plants to Grow in an Established Aquaponics System

-These are the plants that grow well in an aquaponics system but requires higher nutrient needs.
-These are also the best plants to grow in established aquaponic systems.
+These are the plants that grow well in an aquaponics system but require higher nutrient needs.
+These are also the best plants to grow in established aquaponic systems.Tomatoes

 Strawberries need very little space to grow and are easy to cultivate in an aquaponics system.
 Strawberries are one of the best plants to grow in aquaponics because of the constant supply of nutrient-rich water and the ability to monitor and control the system environment.
-Another benefit is that you can grow them all year round in an indoor system (13).
+Another benefit is that you can grow them all year round in an indoor system.

 What Else Can You Grow in Your Aquaponics System?

-Aquaponics is a great alternative to traditional farming methods and can improve food security.
-All of these plants will work well with your Aquaponic system.
-These are, however, only a partial list of what you can plant and that doesn’t mean you can’t try growing other plants!
+Although there are more than you can grow, and these are only a partial list of what you can plant.
+That doesn’t mean you can’t try growing other plants!
 After all, the best thing you can do is have fun experimenting and learning what plants will grow best for you and your situation.